hoobs-org/HOOBS/docs/IDE.md

 ## <a name="publishing"></a>**Publishing**
 We publish our releases to our repository server.
 There are built-in commands in the tool chain to make this easy.

-You can build and publish everyghing with this one command.
+You can build and publish everything with this one command.

 ```
 cd ~/HOOBS